 (D) Oklahoma, as the requesting state, accepts the completed home study unless, within 14-calendar days of receiving the report, it is determined making a decision in reliance on the report is contrary to the child's welfare.

 (i) Relative, foster, and parent placements require receipt of an approved home assessment and approved Form 04IC002E (ICPC-100A).

 (ii) An adoptive placement requires receipt of an approved home assessment, approved Form 04IC002E (ICPC-100A), and Oklahoma Human Services (OKDHS) approval or authorization.

-(iii) The final decision regarding the use of an approved ICPC placement is determined by the child welfare (CW) specialist, CW supervisor, and court.
+(iii) The CW specialist, CW supervisor, and court make the final decision regarding the use of an approved ICPC placement.

-(iv) Approval of the home and permission to place by the receiving state is valid for six months.
+(iv) The home's approval and permission to place by the receiving state is valid for six months.